 No website?
 No problem.
-A domain name is still vital because it allows you to claim your online address regardless of how you build your online presence.
-Unlike most social media sites or outsourced eCommerce sites, your domain name will grow with your business.
+A domain name is still critical because it allows you to claim your online address regardless of how you build your online presence.
+Unlike most social media sites or outsourced e-commerce sites, your domain name will grow with your business.
 We’ve all seen the latest social media craze come and go, and by securing your domain name, you won’t lose your customers if you change formats.

 - A consistent online address for your business regardless of which social network you use (without being limited to their terms of service).

-- A memorable and permanent company Web address to use for marketing.
-(After all, you want to build your brand, not the social media site’s brand.)
+- A memorable and permanent company web address to use for marketing.
+After all, you want to build your brand, not the social media site’s brand.

-Here’s an easy step-by-step process to redirect your domain name to your social media or eCommerce page (all registrars are a little different, but should be fairly similar):
+Here’s an easy step-by-step process to redirect your domain name to your social media or e-commerce page (all registrars are a little different, but should be fairly similar):

 - Click on the domain name you would like to redirect